npmitchell/tubular/docs/docs/source/index.rst

 	tubi.measureStrainRate() ;

-or compute PCA of the velocity field:
+or compute a principal component analysis of the velocity fields:

 	tubi.getPCAoverTime(options);